Expand your profiles contextually, visually and technically.

 Welcome to Linchpin User Profiles!

-This guide was created to help you with the setup of the Microblog.
+This guide was created to help you with the setup of Linchpin User Profiles.
 See what can be configured and how you can do it.

 For more information, be sure to view the Linchpin User Profiles documentation.